evandowning/deepreflect/README.md

     (dr) $ cd post-processing/
     ```
     - Prioritize TPs over FPs
-      - Sort functions by MSE value to list TPs before FPs
+      - Sort functions by MSE value (calculated by avg RoI MSE value) to list TPs before FPs
         - Our intuition is that functions more unrecognizable by the autoencoder are more likely to be malicious.
       - Sort functions by number of basic blocks to list TPs before FPs
         - We observed that (on average) malicious functions from our ground-truth samples have more basic blocks than benign functions.